More People Are Listening to Podcasts Than Ever Before

 Getting started on a podcast of your own can be an exciting and rewarding experience.
 Ready to start a podcast of your own?
 Here’s a list of the basic stuff you’ll need.

 When looking to record and disperse a podcast, consider hosting on Podbean.
 You can find some great information for beginner podcasters here.
+If you work with a law firm weighing podcasting against other growth channels, it is also worth reading through our thoughts on building a broader marketing plan for a growing firm.

 Listen Your Way to Better SEO Practices